 It might work with your schedule to clean as you can and just do it in bits and pieces.
 But that is no way to get the job done efficiently.
 If you work this way, you are going to rush yourself and miss important details.
 You will also take longer as you have to pull all your cleaning supplies out each time and take extra time to get setup and changed.

 Instead, try to think of cleaning as a job.
 You may not get paid for this job, but you can certainly reap the rewards of a clean house.
 Schedule some time where you won’t have any distractions and make sure you give yourself enough time to do a thorough cleaning.
 Try to get as much of the cleaning done in one chunk of time as you can, as this will ensure that you get through all of it and that you aren’t wasting time.

 Before you start cleaning, make sure you have all the tools you need.
 You don’t want to be partway through the job and then realize you need some more supplies.
-Also be sure to check this out too: http://finance.yahoo.com/news/5-surprising-cleaning-tips-164313846.html.
+Also be sure to check these cleaning tips.

 You should also try to keep all your cleaning tools together.
 You can buy a bag to keep them in, and this gives you a great way to carry everything with you to each room as you clean.

-My most recommended cleaning company, the one that I always tell my friends about is Home Concierge – House Cleaners Dublin.
+My most recommended cleaning company, the one that I always tell my friends about is Home Concierge which is one of the best cleaning services Dublin has.
 I am always incredibly impressed by how in-depth they go.
 They aren’t cheap but they are well worth it in my opinion.